-The following is a brief description of the proposed nominees, including their age, place of residence, committee memberships, the year in which they became a director, a brief biography and the number of common shares beneficially owned or controlled or directed, by them directly or indirectly as at December 31, 2014 and December 31, 2013.
+The following is a brief description of the proposed nominees, including their age, place of residence, committee memberships, the year in which they became a director, a brief biography and the number of common shares beneficially owned or controlled or directed, by them directly or indirectly as at December 31, 2015 and December 31, 2014.
 This information is based partly on our records and partly on information received by us from the nominees.

-Common Shares Owned, Controlled or Directed (3) Options, Performance Share Awards and Warrants Total Market Value of Common Shares, Options, Share Awards and Warrants Nominee for Election as Director Age Director Since 2014 2013 2014 2013 2014 2013 Grant B. Fagerheim Calgary, Alberta 56 2009 2,650,630 2,486,430 364,707 427,841 \$34,167,714 \$35,831,015 Member of: - Reserves Committee - Health, Safety and Environment Mr. Fagerheim has over 30 years of diverse experience in both the upstream and downstream areas of the oil and gas business and is currently our President and Chief Executive Officer.
+Common Shares Owned, Controlled or Directed (3) Options, Performance Share Awards and Warrants Total Market Value of Common Shares, Options, Share Awards and Warrants Nominee for Election as Director Age Director Since 2015 2014 2015 2014 2015 2014 Grant B. Fagerheim Calgary, Alberta 57 2009 2,743,240 2,650,630 297,000 364,707 \$27,481,527 \$34,167,714 Member of: - Reserves Committee - Health, Safety and Environment Mr. Fagerheim has over 30 years of diverse experience in both the upstream and downstream areas of the oil and gas business and is currently our President and Chief Executive Officer.
 Prior to establishing Whitecap Resources Inc. in June 2008, Mr. Fagerheim was the President and Chief Executive Officer and a Director of Cadence Energy Inc. (formerly, Kereco Energy Ltd.), a public oil and gas company, from January 2005 to September 2008.
 Committee Mr. Fagerheim received his Bachelor's degree in Education (Economics Minor) from the University of Calgary in 1983 and attended the Executive MBA at Queen's University in 1995.
-Mr. Fagerheim currently sits on the board of directors of PRD Energy Inc. and Advantage Oil & Gas Ltd., both public oil and gas companies. ge Oil & Gas
+Fagerheim cu company. rrently sits on the board of d irectors of A dvantage Oi l & Gas Ltd., a p ublic oil and

-- · · · · · · · · · · · · · · · · · · · Options, Performance Share Awards and Warrants Total Market Value of Commo Shares, Options, Share Awards a Warrants (1)(2) Nominee for Election as Director Age Director Since 2014 2013 2014 2013 2014 2013 Gregory S. Fletcher Calgary, Alberta 66 Mr. 66 2010 74,576 36,243 12,667 44,000 \$981,445 \$821,152 Mr. Fletcher has over 40 years of experience in the oil and gas industry and is currently President of . , Member of: - Audit Committee - Reserves Committee Mr. by tl Sierra Energy Inc., a private oil and gas production company that he founded in 1997.
-Mr. Fletcher holds a BSc. in Geology and has completed the Directors' Education Program sponsored by the Institute of Corporate Directors offered at the Haskayne School of Business at the University of Calgary.
-Mr. Fletcher currently sits on the board of directors of Calfrac Well Services Ltd. and Total Energy Services Inc., both public oil and gas service companies, and Peyto Exploration & Development Corp., a public oil and gas company.
+Common Shares Owned, Controlled or Directed (3) Options, Performance Share Awards and Warrants Total Market Value of Common Shares, Options, Share Awards and Warrants (1)(2) Nominee for Election as Director Age Director Since 2015 2014 2015 2014 2015 2014 Gregory S. Fletcher Calgary, Alberta 67 2010 81,948 74,576 12,067 12,667 \$836,101 \$981,445 Member of: • ndustry and is curre he founded in 1997 • - Audit Committee - Reserves Committee spon Mr. Fletcher holds a BSc. in Geology and has completed the Directors' Education Program sponsored by the Institute of Corporate Directors offered at the Haskayne School of Business at the University of Calgary.
+Serv Mr. Fletcher currently sits on the board of directors of Calfrac Well Services Ltd. and Total Energy Services Inc., both public oil and gas service companies, and Peyto Exploration & Development Corp., a public oil and gas company.